JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 # Setup, prerequisites, general notes

 Prerequisites:
-- color depth MIPs must be uploaded to the workstation (see section below)
+- color depth MIPs must be uploaded to the workstation (see "Loading color depth MIPs into JACS libraries" below)
-- images should be uploaded to S3 by Rob (see below)
+- images should be uploaded to S3 by Rob (see "Uploading images to S3" below)
 - user needs JACS auth
     + see https://wiki.int.janelia.org/wiki/display/JW/Authentication+Service
     + you will need to obtain a token and have it available in the JACSTOKEN environment variable for some steps